John Fitzgerald Kennedy National Historic Site: Arson attack

-On September 8, 1975, gangster Whitey Bulger and an unidentified person tossed a Molotov cocktail into the building in retaliation for Senator Ted Kennedy's vocal support for Boston school desegregation.
-Bulger then used black spray paint to scrawl “Bus Teddy” on the sidewalk just outside of the national historic site.
+On September 8, 1975, gangster Whitey Bulger and an unidentified associate tossed a Molotov cocktail into the building in retaliation for Senator Ted Kennedy's vocal support for Boston school desegregation.
+The two gangsters cut through a backyard and jumped a fence before arriving at the house.
+Bulger used black spray paint to scrawl “Bus Teddy” on the sidewalk just outside of the house.
+Going around to the back, Bulger lit the Molotov and tossed it through a window into the kitchen, which exploded on a gold carpet.
+Bulger and the associate were seen running from the scene but the witness could only remember they were wearing dark clothes.